-Now that you've configured Remote Desktop, Azure AD Application Proxy has taken over as the internet-facing component of RDS.
+Now that you've configured Remote Desktop, Microsoft Entra application proxy has taken over as the internet-facing component of RDS.
 You can remove the other public internet-facing endpoints on your RD Web and RD Gateway machines.

 Enable the RD Web Client